-Publication Adequate Sequence Generation Allocation Concealment Blinding of Participants Blinding of Outcome As- sessors Incomplete Outcome Data Addressed Free of Selective Reporting Free of Other Biases Broder et al. (2016) (31) No No Yes No Yes Yes Yes Ritschl et al. (2016) (32) Yes Yes No No Yes Yes Unclear Cerón et al. (2016) (33) No No Yes No Yes Unclear Yes Rachwalski et al. (2017) (34) No No Yes No Yes Unclear Yes Shetty et al. (2017) (35) Yes Yes Yes Yes Yes Yes Unclear Astani et al. (2018) (36) Yes Yes Yes No Yes Yes Yes Singh et al. (2018) (37) Yes Yes Yes No Yes Yes Yes Grill et al. (2018) (38) No No No No Unclear Yes Unclear used to improve facial symmetry before the operation in patients with UCL/P (11).
-Following a 12-month or longer observation, Matsuo et al. showed that using NAM during the first week of life (for three months) leads to superior nasal shape symmetry in comparison with traditional surgeries (41).
-A study conducted by Clark et al. indicated the improvement in the long-term nasal symmetry in patients who had NAM in combination with alveolar molding, compared with those without NAM.
-Moreover, they showed long-term clinical improvement in nasal and lip anatomy but not in dental arch configuration, as well as occlusion of patients who underwent NAM, compared with those without NAM.
-A remarkable improvement in nasal symmetry and normalization of the dental arch was demonstrated in a short-time study conducted by Ezzat et al. (42).
+The efficacy of NAM on initial surgeries is confirmed by several articles.
+Pre-surgical orthopedics, such as NAM in patients with UCL/P, is used to improve facial symmetry before the surgery (11).
+Following a 12-month or longer observation, Matsuo et al., showed that the use of NAM during the first week of life (for three months) leads to superior nasal shape symmetry in comparison with traditional surgeries (41).
+A study conducted by Clark et al. was indicative of the improvement in the long-term nasal symmetry in patients who had NAM in combination with alveolar molding, compared to those without NAM.
+Moreover, they showed long-term clinical improvement in nasal and lip anatomy but not in dental arch configuration and occlusion of patients who underwent NAM, compared to those without NAM.
+A remarkable improvement in nasal symmetry and normalization of the dental arch is demonstrated in a short-time study conducted by Ezzat et al. (42).

 Based on a study performed by Jaeger et al., NAM therapy may lead to nostril overexpansion (43).
-Therefore, orthodontic force should be kept low enough to prevent the extension of soft tissues constituting the nasal cavity during the longitudinal correction.
-Sasaki et al. showed a remarkable decrease in the alveolar cleft after NAM therapy.
-The improvement in the naris morphology is due to the modification of the position of the maxillary bone and the elevation of cartilage by stent insertion (23).
+Therefore, orthodontic force should be kept low enough that prevents the extension of soft tissues constituting the nasal cavity during longitudinal correction.
+Sasaki et al showed a remarkable decrease in the alveolar cleft after NAM therapy.
+The improvement in the naris morphology is a result of the modify of the position of maxillary bone and the elevation of cartilage by stent insertion (23).

-Deficient columella, overhanging nasal apex, and depressed dome have remained as the main problems after cheiloplasty (44, 45).
-Based on one study, a reducJournal of Pediatrics Review tion in the deficient columella, depressed dome, wide alar width, and deviated nasal septum were reported after using PNAM (46).
-A comparative study conducted by Liang et al. on the long-term effect of the nasal contour between patients underwent NAM and those without NAM revealed that NAM improved nasal symmetry after cheiloplasty (25).
-A normal anatomical position in the columella, philtral column, the apex of the nose, and nasal ala were reported three months after using PNAM.
-The main advantages of PNAM include lengthening of the deficient columella, repositioning of the deformed nasal cartilage, and decreasing the intraalveolar gapless, limitation of invasive surgery, and reducing recovery time.
-Nasoalveolar molding decreased cleft width, premaxillary protrusion, and deviation, and increased the arch circumference, columellar length, and width.
+Deficient columella, overhanging nasal apex, and depressed dome remain as the main problems after cheiloplasty (44, 45).
+Based on one study, a reduction in deficient columella, depressed dome, wide alar width, and deviated nasal septum were reported after using PNAM (46).
+A comparative study conducted by Liang et al. on the long-term effect of nasal contour between patients underwent NAM and those without NAM revealed that NAM leads to improved nasal symmetry after cheiloplasty (25).
+A normal anatomical position in the columella, philtral column, apex of the nose, and nasal ala were reported three months after using PNAM.
+The main advantages of PNAM include lengthening of the deficient columella, repositioning of the deformed nasal cartilage, and decreasing the intra-alveolar gapless, limitation of invasive surgery, and reducing recovery time.
+Nasoalveolar molding leads to the decrease -in cleft width, premaxillary protrusion, and deviation, as well as the increase in the arch circumference, columellar length, and width.
 Moreover, it can improve maxillary midline and nasal symmetry (10, 24, 42, 47-50)

-The slight overcorrection of the alar dome on the cleft direction is suggested by Singh et al. (48), which is the short-term positive effect of nasoalveolar molding reported in many studies (10, 24, 42, 47-50).
-However, the long-term impact of this approach is still challenging.
-According to one study, an increase in nose symmetry would remain until early childhood (48), while other studies indicate a relapse of columella length in some cases after three years of follow-up (47) and relapse of nostril shape (10).
+The slight overcorrection of the alar dome on the cleft direction is suggested by Singh et al. (48), which is the short-term positive effect of nasoalveolar molding reported in many studies (10, 24,

+42, 47-50).
+However, the long-term effect of this approach is still challenging.
+According to one study, an increase in nose symmetry would remain until early childhood (48), while other studies indicated a relapse of columella length in some cases after three years of follow-up (47) and relapse of nostril shape (10).